 After deducting the underwriting discounts, offering expenses, and commissions from the IPO (including the over-allotment option) and the sale of the Private Warrants, a total of \$174,500,000 was deposited into the Trust Account, and the remaining \$1,500,000 of the net proceeds were outside of the Trust Account and made available to be used for business, legal and accounting due diligence on prospective business combinations and continuing general and administrative expenses.
 In connection with the stockholders' vote at the special meeting of stockholders held on July 18, 2022, \$156,533,843 was withdrawn from the Trust Account to pay for the redemption of 15,466,711 shares of CLAQ common stock.
-As of August [•], 2022, there was approximately \$18.1 million held in the Trust Account.

-In connection with the stockholders' vote at the special meeting of stockholders held on September 6, 2022, 361,986 shares were tendered for redemption, and approximately \$3.7 million is expected to be withdrawn from the Trust Account to pay for such redemption.
+In connection with the stockholders' vote at the special meeting of stockholders held on September 6, 2022, 338,799 shares were tendered for redemption after giving effect to redemption reversals, and approximately \$3.4 million was withdrawn from the Trust Account to pay for such redemption.